Rarámuri language

-The Tarahumara language (native name Rarámuri/Ralámuli ra'ícha "people language") is a Mexican Indigenous language of the Uto-Aztecan language family spoken by around 70,000 Rarámuri (Tarahumara/Ralámuli) people in the state of Chihuahua, according to a 2002 census conducted by the government of Mexico.
-It is the second most-widely spoken Uto-Aztecan language (after Nahuatl).
+Rarámuri (Tarahumara, endonym: Rarámuri/Ralámuli ra'ícha 'people language') is a Uto-Aztecan language indigenous to Mexico and spoken by around 70,000 Rarámuri (Tarahumara/Ralámuli) people in the state of Chihuahua.
+It is the second most-widely spoken Uto-Aztecan language after Nahuatl.

 Classification

-Tarahumara was previously considered to belong to the Taracahitic group of the Uto-Aztecan languages, but this grouping is no longer considered valid.
+Rarámuri was previously considered to belong to the Taracahitic group of the Uto-Aztecan languages, but this grouping is no longer considered valid.
 It is now grouped in a Tarahumaran group along with its closest linguistic relative, the Guarijío language (Varihio, Huarijío), which is also spoken in the Sierra Madre Occidental.

 Dialects

 Rarámuri is spoken by 70,000 or more Indigenous Mexicans living in the state of Chihuahua.
 There is no consensus among specialists on the number of dialects: competing proposals include two (Western and Eastern); four (Western, Northern, Southern, Eastern); and five, according to field surveys conducted in the 1990s by linguists working for the Mexican government and Ethnologue.
 Mexican researchers emphasize that the knowledge of Rarámuri dialects is still patchy, and they say there is a possibility that there are many more than five dialects.
 The five divisions tentatively recognized by the Mexican government are not the same ones proposed by Ethnologue.

 The landscape of the area is dominated almost entirely by the Sierra Madre Occidental, a mountain range in western Mexico.
 As of 2011, Ethnologue splits Eastern into four dialects.
 The five dialects recognized by Ethnologue, with Ethnologue's own current designations and population estimates, are Western (40,000 speakers); Central (55,000, including 10,000 monolinguals); Northern (300); Southeastern (no estimate given); and Southwestern (100).
 The figure of 40,000 is cited as an being official census figure from 1996.

 Historian Manuel Orozco y Berra identified four dialects: Varohio, Guazapare, Pachera, and Tubar.